My blog posts from January 2020 onwards can be seen below.

 This was originally going to be a ‘live’ on my Facebook group, and then a video, but it quickly became a much longer piece and so I thought I’d write it instead because I know I have a tendency to go off on a tangent and at least this way I can more easily edit… Read More »A little of my story (1)

-Why the pandemic of fear is at least as worrying as Coronavirus itself.
+Why a fear pandemic is at least as worrying as any dis-ease

 Why the pandemic of fear is at least as worrying as Coronavirus itself (4)